sammlapp/picopy/README.md

 3. Tap “Go” again to acknowledge the completed transfer

 ## After copying
-1. Eject the source (push eject button) and destination (hold eject button) drives
+1. Eject the source (tap eject button) and destination (hold eject button) drives
 - The src and dest LEDs should turn off
 - It is now safe to unplug the drives from USB ports
 2. Power off the pi by tapping the power button